ClodForest/ClodForest/state/contexts/domains/coding_standard.md

 ### Honesty Everywhere
 Never allow mock interfaces or test data without clear self-identification.
 No silent deception in codebases.
+This goes for fallback mechanisms too: fallback and graceful degredation should never be silent.

 ### Vertical Alignment
 Align related code vertically to show relationships.
 Use REPL to generate columnar content when manual alignment is difficult.